nikhar-abbas/CV/README.md

 # Curriculum Vitae
-Here you can find my current CV.
-Please do not be shy to reach out to me with any questions.
+You can find my long form CV [here](https://github.com/nikhar-abbas/CV/blob/main/nikhar-abbas_cv.pdf).

+Please do not be shy to reach out to me with any inquiries.